-To this end, the Board sets long-term goals and approves strategic planning and policies established by senior management.
+To this end, the Board sets long-term goals and approves strategic plans, as well as policies established by senior management.
 At least yearly, the CEO reviews the Company's business plan and makes submissions to the Board.
 The Board reviews the business plan and management submissions and approves if appropriate.